svaksha/diversity-index/di-internships.md

 # FOSS

-### Julia Summer of Code
+### JSoC
-+ __Program__:: JSoC projects will be similar in scope and nature to that of GSoC.
++ __Program__:: Julia Summer of Code (JSoC) projects will be similar in scope and nature to that of GSoC, and is open to anyone willing to commit three months to a project, although preference will be given to students.
 If you have a project you'd like to propose, write up an description and send it to Stefan Karpinski <stefan@karpinski.org> and Viral Shah <viral@mayin.org> with "JSoC proposal:" in the subject line.
+See the thread on the [user group](https://groups.google.com/forum/?fromgroups=#!topic/julia-users/bolLGcSCrs0)
 + __FinAid__:: Compensation is similar to GSoC - USD5500.00
-+ __Deadline__:: ASAP.
++ __Deadline__:: ASAP, May-Aug of each year.

 ### GNOME
 * Gnome's [Outreachy Program for Women](https://opw.gnome.org/) is run and funded by the [Gnome Foundation](https://www.gnome.org/) and various sponsors.
 More details are available at their [wiki](https://wiki.gnome.org/Outreachy) and the OPW website.